peel/GNU-Emacs-OS-X-no-title-bar/README.md

 ```
 Non-nil to include the title bar on frames.
 Nil to omit the title bar on OSX >= 10.7.
 This variable is
 ignored on OSX < 10.7.
-Note that the first frame per session
+Note that the first frame per
-(unless it is an emacsclient frame connecting to emacs
+session (unless that frame is an emacsclient) will ignore (!) the
---daemon) will ignore (!) the user-set value of this variable,
+user-set value of this variable, and instead use the default
-using the default value of this variable (nil--do not include a
+value of this variable (nil--do not include a title bar).
+This is
-title bar).
-This is almost certainly due to a bug in the patch
+almost certainly due to a bug in the patch adding this variable.
-adding this variable.
 Default is nil.
 ```

 ![screen shot](https://i.imgur.com/cR57gkl.png)